MaxenceGollier/Penelopt.jl/docs/src/performance.md

 nlp = ADNLPModel(x -> sum(x .^ 2), ones(5), x -> [sum(x .^ 3)], [5.0], [5.0])

-# d_f and d_c default to 1 and to a vector of ones; they will be
-# overwritten by solve! since nlp_scaling_method = "gradient-based" is
-# passed explicitly here (with the exact Hessian used in this example,
-# scaling defaults to "none"; it defaults to "gradient-based" for
-# quasi-Newton approximations instead)
 nlp_scaled = scale_model(nlp)

 solver = L2PenaltySolver(nlp_scaled)